omidiu/omidiu/README.md

    A friend and I created a framework demonstrating how PyTorch operates behind the scenes.
 I plan to create a tutorial for this as well.
 It’s a generalized version of the existing implementation from Andrew Karpathy’s project called [Micrograd](https://github.com/karpathy/micrograd), but there are significant differences:

    3.1 **Generalization Beyond Scalars**:
    Our implementation is not limited to scalars; we have written it in a generalized form that supports scalars, vectors, matrices, and tensors.
 This is significant because it requires us to generalize the concept of derivatives.
-In this generalized context, the derivative is analogous to a linear transformation from an infinitesimal change in `dx` to an infinitesimal change in `dy.` For more detailed information, you can refer to this [MIT tutorial](https://ocw.mit.edu/courses/18-s096-matrix-calculus-for-machine-learning-and-beyond-january-iap-2023/video_galleries/lecture-videos/).
+In this generalized context, the derivative is analogous to a linear transformation from an infinitesimal change in `dx` to an infinitesimal change in `dy`.
+For more detailed information, you can refer to this [MIT tutorial](https://ocw.mit.edu/courses/18-s096-matrix-calculus-for-machine-learning-and-beyond-january-iap-2023/video_galleries/lecture-videos/).

    3.2 **Module Class Implementation**:
    We created a `Module` class similar to the [`torch.nn.Module`](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) class in PyTorch, which all neural networks should inherit.
 This class automatically provides capabilities such as the `parameters()` method, so each class does not need to implement it individually.